 Sometimes your search will require finding one word near another one.
 To do this use “proximity operators” that combine search terms while indicating how close together they should be.
 A near operator tells the database that two terms should be close to each other, usually within ten words of each other.
 Sometimes a database will use a symbol, such as a tilde (~), for the operator.
 Here are some examples: international near conference or "international conference"~10.
 A variation on this search is the within operator that allows you to specify the maximum number of words that can appear between search terms.
 Within 10 and near are equivalent.
 An example of this is fractal within 3 geometry.

 Have a citation?
 Find the item quickly

 If you know the title of the book you need, do a title search in the catalog.
 If you know of a specific article, do a Journal Title search in the catalog.
 This will indicate if we have access to that journal, what years we have access to, and in what format (database or paper).
 If we have access through a database, it will also provide a link directly to that title in the database, so that you can find your article by drilling down through year, then volume, then issue.

 Find full text if a database doesn’t provide it

-Use Text@Mossey, a link that should show up in most database results.
+Use Find Full Text, a link that should show up in most database results.
 If the full text is available in another of the library’s databases, there will be a link directly to that record: one link for each database.
 If full text is not available, there is a link allowing you to request the article through ILL.